-Installment sale.
-An installment sale allows you to defer gains by spreading them over several years as you receive the proceeds.
-Warning: Ordinary gain from certain depreciation recapture is recognized in the year of sale, even if no cash is received.

-Sec.
-1031 exchange.
-Also known as a "like-kind" exchange, this technique allows you to exchange one real estate investment property for another and defer paying tax on any gain until you sell the replacement property.
-Beware that significantly limiting this break has been proposed.
+- 1. Installment sale.
+An installment sale would allow Leslie to defer gains by spreading them over several years as she receives the proceeds.
+But her advisor warns that ordinary gain from certain depreciation recapture is recognized in the year of sale, even if no cash is received. - 2.
+Section 1031 exchange.
+Also known as a "like-kind" exchange, this technique would allow Leslie to exchange one real estate investment property for another and defer paying tax on any gain until she sells the replacement property.